Feeling all sorts of worried for your HSC exams and just aren’t sure about how to go about studying with only 30 days ’til your first exam?

 That’s why setting a goal for what marks you want to achieve in each of your subjects in your HSC is key — it will completely determine the amount of work you will need to do over the next 30 days AND it will also help you stay motivated and overcome the urge to procrastinate!

-But how can you do this that doesn’t involve picking a random number out of the air?
+But how can you do this so that it doesn’t involve picking a random number out of the air?

 The most effective way to set your goal HSC marks is to use a Reverse ATAR Calculator.